 - Cold foggers are more environmentally safer and will not produce any oily residues that are difficult to clean.

-- Cold foggers are practically odorless in most occasions and are much more pleasant to use, especially in indoor areas.
+- Cold foggers are practically odorless on most occasions and are much more pleasant to use, especially in indoor areas.

-- Can be used with water and oil based solutions.
-Most ULV foggers allow to use both water and oil based solutions.
-Water based formulations are a lot more environmentally friendly, can be used to fog plants and do not pose a fire safety risk.
+- Can be used with water and oil-based solutions.
+Most ULV foggers allow you to use both water and oil-based solutions.
+Water-based formulations are a lot more environmentally friendly, can be used to fog plants and do not pose a fire safety risk.